-All people on HIV treatment should be screened for TB at every visit, using a clinical algorithm recommended by the World Health Organization (WHO).
-Adults and adolescents living with HIV who do not report any of the symptoms-current cough, fever, weight loss or night sweats-are unlikely to have active TB and should be offered TB preventive therapy (i.e., treatment for latent TB infection).
-Similarly, children who do not have poor weight gain, fever or current cough should be offered TB preventive therapy to reduce the risk of developing active TB, regardless of whether or not they are receiving antiretroviral therapy.
+TPT reduces the risk of developing active TB and improves survival of all people living with HIV.
+People living with HIV should be screened for TB at every visit, using a clinical algorithm recommended by the World Health Organization (WHO).
+Adults and adolescents living with HIV who do not report any of the symptoms of TB -current cough, fever, weight loss or night sweats-are unlikely to have active TB and should be offered TPT.
+Similarly, children living with HIV who do not have poor weight gain, fever or current cough should be offered TPT regardless of whether or not they are receiving antiretroviral therapy.